LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-11-29-minimum-books.md

 > As with all things in life, keep the 80/20 rule in mind

 As a child, I was a voracious reader and it served me well.
-I'll confess that as and adult I read much less.
+I'll confess that as an adult I read much less.
 As I get more experienced, less and less still with respect to professional books.
 I think this checks out though.
 Once you have your base fleshed out, what you really need are dense, specific material.
 These days I find I read blogs, white papers, and standards documents.
 I'm still learning, it's just that the best medium for me has changed.

 But when I was getting started my first few years as a professional developer, these books were very formative in expanding my world view and changing how I approached things.
 I firmly believe that everyone should read them.
 That's why the list is short, it's hard to find something that *everyone* should be doing despite how different they are from one another.